rkuo/NetworkOS/IDF15-meeting-notes.md

 ![concerns are different from scope, domain, and sensor condition][5]

-* This slide highlights the difference between them. **If the session is recorded, listen it again.**
+* This slide highlights the difference between them. **If the session is recorded, listen it again**
 * Understand the use-case during the life cycle of sensor installation is important.
 * Real-time event collection and analysis is important, all data collection needs to have timestamp.

 EnerNet for smart metering.
 Energy conservation is still, if it is more, important in data center, node.
-Galileo and Edison development kit as starting point.
+Use Galileo and Edison development kits as starting point.

 ---